theXappy/NupkgGolfing/README.md

 `.nupkg` files are just fancy `.zip` files (as Microsoft loves to do.
 Hey `.docx`!).
 ![image](https://github.com/theXappy/NupkgGolfing/assets/10898152/eab4a177-f3b9-4ec3-9a18-90850691a4f7)

-I figured I'm going to edit the files inside constantly then `zip`'em and "add" to my local nuget repository.
+I figured I'm going to edit the files inside **constantly** then `zip`'em and "add" the package to my local nuget repository.
 Lucky me, the bikeshedding was short and finite and within an hour I got a custom working "Nupkg Workbench" working in Visual Studio Code.
 This allows me to modify the extracted files from the zip and with a few clicks run a "Task" that automatically zips the files and update the repo with the new nupkg.
 This workspace is documented in the "Nupkg Workbench" directory in this repo.